polyaxon/polyaxon/site/integrations/artifacts-on-nfs-provisioner.md

 ## Install Helm

-To install the nfs-provisioner, make sure you have helm installed, please see this [guide](/docs/guides/setup-helm/).
+To install the nfs-provisioner, make sure you have [Helm](https://helm.sh/docs/intro/install/) installed.

 ## Create Namespace